Magdalena–Urabá moist forests: Ecology

 The ecoregion is in the Neotropical realm, in the tropical and subtropical moist broadleaf forests biome.

 The Magdalena–Urabá moist forests ecoregion links the Central American and Chocó ecoregions with the ecoregions of the Andes and the Amazon basin.

 It has high diversity of species and a high level of endemism.

 The ecoregion is sometimes seen as the eastern part of the Chocó, but it has different characteristics and different endemic species.

 Flora

 In the flooded areas vegetation is palmettos and wetland flora.

 In the drier areas the vegetation is dense, high rainforest with a rich understory, with great diversity of flora.

-Large trees include Anacardium excelsum, Cariniana pyriformis, Caryocar amygdaliferum, Caryocar glabrum, Cedrela odorata, Ceiba pentandra, Cordia gerascanthus, Hymenaea courbaril, Myroxylon balsamum, Ochroma lagopus, Schizolobium parahybum and Tabebuia rosea.
+Large trees include Anacardium excelsum, Cariniana pyriformis, Caryocar amygdaliferum, Caryocar glabrum, Cedrela odorata, Ceiba pentandra, Cordia gerascanthus, Hymenaea courbaril, Myroxylon balsamum, Ochroma lagopus, Schizolobium parahyba and Tabebuia rosea.

 The forest contains large vines that support creepers, Araceae and Bromeliaceae.

 There are more than 150 species of orchid, including Cattleya warscewiczii, Cycnoches chlorochilon, Peristeria elata and Psychopsis papilio.